laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 How does it work?
 If it's not safe to share memory, how can we pass arguments to these kernel functions?

 While we don't have access to kernel stuff, it has access to our memory, open file descriptors, child processes, threads, and also to our registers.
-SO, here's what you have to do to make a syscall: prepare your data the way the kernel expects it, put it in registers acording to the syscall calling convention for your architecture, and then trigger the syscall with an interrupt.
+SO, here's what you have to do to make a syscall: prepare your data the way the kernel expects it, put it in registers according to the syscall calling convention for your architecture, and then trigger the syscall with an interrupt.
 The kernel will stop your program, do the thing you asked for, and then return control to your program.
-Then you get the return value in a register acording to the syscall calling convention for your architecture.
+Then you get the return value in a register according to the syscall calling convention for your architecture.

 Wow, wow, wow, hold on!
 What's a calling convention?
 What's a register?
 Weren't we talking about web stuff?